 Zoologist Nikolai Knipovich, who already had some experience in surveying northern fisheries, was the most active proponent of the idea of a scientific expedition funded by the committee.
 Knipovich relied heavily on the emerging ideas and methods of international, and above all Scandinavian, fishery science and oceanography.
-He was appointed a head of large permanent Murman Scientific-Fisheries Expedition, well-funded by the Committee for the Aid to Pomors.
-The expedition, in turn, became the major Russian institution to participate in international oceanographic research under the umbrella of the International Council for the Exploration of the Sea.
+He was appointed a head of large, permanent Murman Scientific-Fisheries Expedition, well-funded by the Committee for the Aid to Pomors.
+The expedition, in turn, became the major Russian institution to participate in international oceanographic research under the umbrella of the International Council for the Exploration of the Sea (ICES), founded in 1902.
 Thus, Knipovich tried to steer the program of the expedition towards two rather contradictory objectives: the practical tasks of improving local fisheries that were demanded by the philanthropic committee and modern oceanographic research.
 He was in favor of modernizing fisheries and wanted science to go beyond purely practical applications, which he largely left to other institutions and people.

-As legitimization of the need to conduct comprehensive research into the northern seas, members of the commission used two groundings, often interwoven: the voices of local fishermen complaining about the lack of knowledge of fish behavior and references to successful foreign examples where scientific research helped improve fisheries.
+Members of the commission justified undertaking comprehensive research of the northern seas on the basis of two interrelated points: the voices of local fishermen complaining about the lack of knowledge of fish behavior, and references to successful foreign examples where scientific research helped improve fisheries.
 The meetings of all these societies, committees, and commissions took place in St. Petersburg.
 The Pomors lived and fished in the north, 1,000 to 1,500 kilometers from the capital.
 Most had never traveled to St. Petersburg at all.
 However, several people who are named in the protocols as “representatives of Pomors” attended some meetings while several others sent letters that were published in the protocols.
 In contrast to the opinions of scientists and committee members, which were published in the first person, the voices of representatives of local fishermen are articulated by others—the same scientists and committee members.
-For instance, Mets opened his speech at the meeting on 7 February 1897, later published under the title “The Necessity for Scientific–Fisheries Marine Research near the Murman Coast,” with a reference to a pro-research opinion pronounced by a representative of the Pomors, S. V. Postnikov.
+For instance, Mets opened his speech at the meeting on February 7, 1897, later published under the title “The Necessity for Scientific–Fisheries Marine Research near the Murman Coast,” with a reference to the pro-research opinion of a Pomor representative, S. V. Postnikov.
 Mets told the audience that Postnikov, while participating in many voyages on the northern seas over almost half a century, had seen many expeditions to study coastal areas, but never the sea itself.
 Postnikov had observed no practical results from these expeditions and doubted that a single need of the fisheries had been satisfied by them.
 Postnikov stressed the usefulness of scientific research for the local fishermen and called on scientists to study the sea and marine fish and emphasized that they should hurry to assist the Pomors, who urgently needed enlightenment.